Travelling abroad for your hair transplant might cause you to worry about the changes in your treatment plan because it can cost you more.

 Not Following Pre-Surgery Instructions

-Following a hair transplant package change comes the matter of cost.
-That depends on the changes that are going to take place.
-At Longevita, the packages are already inclusive of the maximum number of grafts.
+However, the truth is, you don’t always have to pay more.
+It comes down to the kind of changes that are going to take place.
+At Longevita, we already offer the maximum number of grafts.

-If you simply want to add other treatments to your hair transplant package, that will, of course, cost you more.
+If you simply want to add other treatments to your hair transplant treatment plan, that will, of course, cost you more.
 You can get scalp micropigmentation, among other dental and cosmetic treatments.

 Keep in mind that if the duration of the stay changes because of this, the hotels, transfers, flight cancellation fee, and other consumables will cost you.
 Therefore, you should do your best not to let things get to this point.